By BCS Staff

-According to the National Restaurant Association, Kansas is expected to bring in $4.7 billion in sales from restaurants in 2016.
-Restaurant and food service establishments play a significant role in the overall economy of the state.
-Currently, there are 134,800 jobs in the industry with an expected growth of 14,700 additional jobs by 2026.
+According to the National Restaurant Association, restaurant and food service jobs account for 10% of the state’s employment.
+Currently, there are 139,800 jobs in the industry with an expected growth of 9.5% by 2029.
 The demand for highly educated and trained culinary professionals will be increasing and earning a certificate or degree in culinary arts is a great way to get in on this exciting career.

 Flint Hills Technical College is a top culinary school offering both a Certificate and an AAS Degree in Culinary Arts.
 Students learn how to use modern kitchen equipment, work as a team, manage staff, and provide a sanitary cooking environment.
 Students have the opportunity to apply their skills in the classroom, working special events, and catering banquets held on campus.
 Students who begin working toward their Certificate can transfer credits into the AAS degree program as they work up the career ladder.
 Both American and International cuisine are a part of this program, allowing students to develop a diverse repertoire of techniques and skills.